 There is no excuse for this.
 Trucks are 20 to 30 times larger than passenger vehicles.
-They are hardly agile, maneuverable or easy to stop.
-Excessive speed is highly dangerous with catastrophic consequences associated with the inability avoid accidents.
+They are hardly agile, maneuverable, or easy to stop.
+Excessive speed is hazardous, with catastrophic consequences associated with the inability to avoid accidents.

-Truck drivers often drive too fast for road conditions, which can lead to accidents.
-According to the Transportation Research Board’s (TRB) 2010 Report, “Trucking 101,”driving too fast for conditions accounts for about 23% of all truck accidents leading to over 30,000 trucking accidents each year.
+Truck drivers often drive too fast for road conditions, leading to accidents.
+According to the Transportation Research Board’s (TRB) 2010 Report, “Trucking 101,” driving too fast for conditions accounts for about 23% of all truck accidents leading to over 30,000 trucking accidents each year.

-Keep in mind that driving too fast for conditions does not necessarily mean speeding.
-Anyone that has had a large truck on his or her bumper in city traffic can attest to this.
-In fact, rear end collisions are one of the most common results of truckers driving too fast for conditions.
+Remember that driving too fast for the conditions does not necessarily mean speeding.
+Anyone with a large truck on their bumper in city traffic can attest to this.
+Rear-end collisions are one of the most common results of truckers driving too fast for the conditions.

 Investigating the Truck Accident to Determine Rate of Speed and Driving Conditions

-Investigating this issue can be bit tricky since a truck driver is very unlikely to admit that he or she was driving too fast.
-This means that the information from the truck driver or truck company will not come easy in most cases.
+Investigating this issue can be tricky since a truck driver is unlikely to admit they were driving too fast.
+This means that the information from the truck driver or truck company will not come quickly in most cases.

 Most but not all trucks have data recorders installed.
-Different data recorders will record different data.
+Different data recorders will record additional data.
 The data recorder will hold critical information regarding the accident.

-If there is a data recorder, then it is important to get your hands on it.
+If there is a data recorder, it is essential to get your hands on it.
 Even then, the data recorders may not be enough.
-Again, driving too fast for conditions does not mean speeding.
+Again, driving too fast for the conditions does not mean speeding.
 As such, the data recorder may show driving within the posted speed limit, which will not necessarily reflect road conditions.
-So it may be necessary to get traffic conditions from available sources to get an idea of whether the driver was driving too fast.
+So it may be necessary to get traffic conditions from available sources to know whether the driver was driving too fast.

-In short, it is important to obtain every bit of information possible from any source to show that the driver was driving too fast.
-This may take some work but it is important to obtain.
-A truck rear-ending a vehicle is pretty much a slam dunk on negligence and liability.
-However, if the driver was reckless, it may be possible to obtain punitive damages as well.
+In short, obtaining every bit of information possible from any source is essential to show that the driver was driving too fast.
+This may take some work, but it is necessary to get.
+A truck rear-ending a vehicle is a slam dunk on negligence and liability.
+However, if the driver was reckless, it may also be possible to obtain punitive damages.

 Truck Accident Data Recorders

 Most modern trucks will have data recorders.
-The technology has been around since the 70’s.
-It has been widely used since the early 90’s.
+Technology has been around since the ’70s.
+It has been widely used since the early 90s.

-Data recorders record a host of important data.
+Data recorders record a host of essential data.
 Each brand may record different data.
-Data recorders can record speed, brake usage, GPS, diagnostics coding, and a great deal of other trip/event data depending on the make and model of the recorder.
+Data recorders can record speed, brake usage, GPS, diagnostics coding, and a great deal of another trip/event data depending on the make and model of the recorder.

-Although each make and model may record different data, even the most basic recorder should provide some useful information regarding the speed of the truck at the time of the accident.
-This is the basic building block for showing that the truck driver was driving too fast for conditions.
+Although each make and model may record different data, even the most basic recorder should provide some helpful information regarding the truck’s speed at the time of the accident.
+This is the basic building block for showing that the truck driver was driving too fast for the conditions.

-Another common cause that would indicate negligence is over the counter drug use which accounts for 17.3% of truck accidents.
-Just like prescription drugs, over the counter drugs can cause drowsiness with serious impairment of driving ability.
+Another common cause that would indicate negligence is over-the-counter drug use, which accounts for 17.3% of truck accidents.
+Like prescription drugs, over-the-counter drugs can cause drowsiness and severely impaired driving ability.

 Fatigue and Work Related Pressure

-Truck drivers work excessive hours by virtue of delivery pressures.
-Federal law allows 11 hour shifts, 77 hours in a 7 day week.
-This is clearly excessive and obviously the result of some pretty strong lobbying pressure from the industry.
-Even with these rather excessive allowable hours, many truck drivers and their companies exceed these allowable hours.
+Truck drivers work excessive hours by delivery pressures.
+Federal law allows 11-hour shifts, 77 hours in a seven-day week.
+This is excessive and results from some intense lobbying pressure from the industry.
+Even with these excessive allowable hours, many truck drivers and their companies exceed them.

-It is important to check the driver logs to determine whether or not the hours have been exceeded.
+It is essential to check the driver logs to determine whether or not the hours have been exceeded.

 Illegal Maneuvers and Aggressive Driving

-Illegal maneuvers account for 9.1% and aggressive driving accounts for 6.6% of truck accidents.
-A couple of examples of aggressive driving are ones we are all far too familiar with, tailgating and weaving.
+Illegal maneuvers account for 9.1%, and aggressive driving accounts for 6.6% of truck accidents.
+Some examples of aggressive driving are those we are all far too familiar with: tailgating and weaving.

-Again, the size and lack of maneuverability of large trucks make these behaviors inexcusable.
+Again, large trucks’ size and lack of maneuverability make these behaviors inexcusable.

 The last driver error that we will address here is driver inattention.
 This is not much different than any other driver.
 Notably, this is less common in truck drivers than other drivers accounting for only 8.5% of truck accidents.

-Driver inattention can be deadly in any auto accident.
-In the case of an inattentive driver of a large truck, the fatality rate is much higher by virtue of size of large trucks.
+Driver inattention can be deadly in an auto accident.
+In the case of an inattentive driver of a large truck, the fatality rate is much higher than the size of large trucks.

-There are a number of equipment related causes for truck accidents.
+There are several equipment-related causes of truck accidents.
 The most common is brake failure which accounts for 29.4% of accidents.

-This is remarkable particularly when viewed in light of the other factors above which in combination with faulty breaks creates enormous risks for accidents.
+This is remarkable, particularly when viewed in light of the other factors above, which, combined with faulty breaks, create an enormous risk for accidents.

-For any truck accident, it will be important to check maintenance and repair logs.
-These may reveal a lack of proper maintenance and repair brakes and other essential equipment.
+For any truck accident, it will be essential to check maintenance and repair logs.
+These may reveal a lack of proper maintenance and repair of brakes and other necessary equipment.

 Alcohol and Illegal Drugs

 The truck industry has done a pretty good job addressing these issues.
-Perhaps most importantly, state laws on drinking, drugs and truck driving typically call for automatic revocation of commercial drivers’ licenses..
-This consequence is a great deterrent while also getting the worst culprits off the roads completely.
+Perhaps most importantly, state laws on drinking, drugs, and truck driving typically call for the automatic revocation of commercial driver’s licenses.
+This consequence is an excellent deterrent while completely getting the worst culprits off the roads.

 Seek Experienced Legal Counsel

-As mentioned, there are many other factors that may contribute to a truck accident.
-The ones noted are perhaps most indicative of negligence but all possible causes should be investigated.
+As mentioned, many other factors may contribute to a truck accident.
+The ones noted are perhaps most indicative of negligence, but all possible causes should be investigated.

-If you are in a truck accident, it is important to conduct a thorough investigation.
-Many times responsibility and liability may be very clear.
+In a truck accident, it is essential to conduct a thorough investigation.
+Many times responsibility and liability may be evident.
 Other times, it may be more challenging to determine.
 A personal injury attorney experienced in truck accidents can help.